mjbremer/MIDIGuitar/README.md

+# ECE 395 Final Report - Audio-Driven MIDI Controller
 Mikey Brewer
 Matt Bremer
-ECE 395 Final Report - Audio-Driven MIDI Controller For our project, we chose to create a MIDI controller driven by audio input, such that a user can connect a guitar or other instrument, and upon playing a note, generate a corresponding MIDI signal with which to control a synthesizer or other device.
+For our project, we chose to create a MIDI controller driven by audio input, such that a user can connect a guitar or other instrument, and upon playing a note, generate a corresponding MIDI signal with which to control a synthesizer or other device.
 The main challenges in solving this problem were building the circuit and creating minimum-latency and maximum-accuracy pitch-detection and attack-detection algorithms.
 For our circuit we chose the following components: an STM32F407 discovery board as the core processor, an AKM5720 ADC for collecting audio, and an FTDI232 UART-to-USB chip for debugging.
 These devices were chosen primarily based on availability, although the